-A catheter valve is a medical device designed to be used with an indwelling urethral or suprapubic catheter and is suitable for both men and women.
+A catheter valve is not suitable for everyone, so before you use a catheter valve it is important to discuss this with your doctor or nurse.
+It's a medical device designed to be used with an indwelling urethral or suprapubic catheter and is suitable for both men and women.

 Here are some reasons why a clinician may decide that a catheter valve is not right for you: